 Components of an asset profile

 This section displays important details about the asset:

 - Lineage view

 For table profiles, you can also view the Columns tab.
-This tab allows you to update the metadata for your columns directly in the asset profile.
+This tab allows you to update the metadata for your columns directly from the asset profile.

-Connection admins can also enforce users to validate their credentials before viewing sample data previews, helping you enforce better governance across your organization.
+Connection admins can also enforce users to validate their credentials before viewing sample data, helping you enforce better governance across your organization.